mlanza/ai-literacy/201/05-tools.md

 The difference is just who’s in charge of the environment.

-* In ChatGPT, the LLM is the main actor.
+* In ChatGPT, the model is the main actor.
 Tools extend its reach.
 * In Office or Notion, the app is the main actor.
-The LLM supports its features.
+The model supports its features.

 Brains are the new kid on the block — and they’re showing up everywhere.
 Sometimes they’re center stage.
 Sometimes they’re backstage.
 But they’re still shaping the performance.